Optimizely Full Stack Flags version comes with two environments automatically:

-Remember that each environment has a different datafile, with which you will initialize our SDKs.
+Remember that each environment has a different datafile, with which you will initialize the Optimizely SDKs.

 You do not necessarily need separate environments to make use of Optimizely’s Environments feature.
 You can, for example, create an environment for users with a test cookie.
 You will just need to implement the logic that would initialize Optimizely using the test cookie environment when the user has your test cookie.